lajanki/letter_randomizer/README.md

 #### Changelog
-27.2.2016
+16.6.2016
+ * Added frontend folder with PHP scripts responsible for displaying the results 27.2.2016
  * Letter files are now html-encoded for prettier outputting in a website.
 No need to keep track of line breaks anymore.
  * Signatures are now randomly generated using http://www.behindthename.com/random/